zawnk/blues-keeper-rules/index.md

 - Off-season rule changes require unanimous commissioner agreement and need to be made public to all teams before payment is due (if needed)
 - All changes made to the rules need to be written down in detail with responsible and date in the [Changelog section](#Changelog)

+### Communication

+- Team managers need to be available and pingable in the [St. Louis Blues Discord](https://discord.gg/5YQfyNY).
+This is where any communication takes place (e.g. rule changes, deadline information, reminders, etc.)

 ## Penalties

 ### Not being Contract Compliant by deadline